Personal Documents that have kept these efforts going:

 What should educators expect from online information sources?

-I am proud that this website is organized to get its users to information quickly - within 3 mouse clicks or less.
+K-12math.info is organized to get its users to information quickly - within a few mouse clicks or screen touches.
 Its layout organized by content, grade level (age), in list and spreadsheet display formats to accelerate finding information.

 Why does K-12math.info include student textbook series from 1972 to the present?
 Elementary and secondary school mathematics